 - Abby Johnson.
 Unplanned.
 (Tyndale House Publishers, Inc. Kindle Edition, 2010) 66.

-NEXT PAGE: Stem Cell Research and Abortion
+Continue to the next page: Stem Cell Research and Abortion

 - Can Birth Control Cause an Abortion?: That largely depends on when you think pregnancy begins.

 - Is it Wrong to Use Birth Control?: A look at the moral arguments surrounding the use of birth control.